SharathPROG/Matplotlib/README.md

 df = pd.DataFrame(data, index = ['a', 'b', 'c', 'd', 'e', 'f']) df
 ```
+Your output now looks like this:

+Notice the difference?
 Now that we have a dictionary, what types of things can we do with it?

 What if we want to sort the dataframe based on the ranking value?
 We can achieve this with the following code: